Seagate/cortx-k8s/GLOSSARY.md

 ## Glossary

+### CatalogSource

+A [CatalogSource](https://olm.operatorframework.io/docs/concepts/crds/catalogsource/), or more simply Catalog, is a CustomResourceDefinition defined by the Operator Lifecycle Manager (OLM) and represents a store of metadata that OLM can query to discover and install operators and their dependencies.

+### ClusterServiceVersion (CSV)

+A [ClusterServiceVersion](https://github.com/operator-framework/operator-lifecycle-manager/blob/0.15.1/doc/design/building-your-csv.md) is the metadata that accompanies your Operator container image when an Operator is deployed through the Operator Lifecycle Manager (OLM).
+It can be used to populate user interfaces with info like your logo/description/version and it is also a source of technical information needed to run the Operator, like the role-based access control rules it requires and which Custom Resources it manages or depends on.

 ### Container

 Per [Red Hat](https://www.redhat.com/en/topics/containers/whats-a-linux-container), a container, or sometimes referred to as a Linux container, is "a set of 1 or more processes that are isolated from the rest of the system.
 All the files necessary to run them are provided from a distinct image, meaning Linux containers are portable and consistent as they move from development, to testing, and finally to production."